To fully understand pipe class and piping specification you must know the basics of the piping.

 Pipe Length

 The length of the pipe is mentioned in either meter or feet.
-During production, pipes are not manufactured in the same lengths, and during the construction of the process plants, you required various lengths of pipes.
+During production, pipes are not manufactured in the same lengths, and during the construction of the process plants, you require varying lengths of pipes.
 To address this issue standard has defined pipe lengths in single random and double random categories.

 Single random pipes